-A tour of the ancient heart of the city normally includes the Colosseum, the Roman Forum, Palatine Hill and Pantheon.
-Tour lenght approx. 4hrs (customizable)
+A tour of the ancient city normally includes the Colosseum and the Roman Forum.
+(3 hrs)

 The Colosseum was the great amphitheatre built by emperor Vespasian in 72 AD to house animal hunts and gladiator combats and could contain some 65.000 people.
 Admission fee.
 (Colosseum ticket includes entrance to the Forum and Palatine).

 Roman Forum: the central square of ancient Rome for politics, religious ceremonies and triumphal parades.
 Inside this area, excavated in modern age, are ruins of ancient buildings such as the temple dedicated to Julius Caesar after his death, the temple of Vesta, the Senate house, the Arch of Titus.
 Admission fee.

 If you wish to extend the lenght of the basic tour to 4 hours it would be possible to add one of these three sites: the Palatine Hill, the Pantheon or St Clement’s basilica.